jroper/openshift-deployment-guide/src/main/paradox/includes/forming-a-cluster.md

 4. If a cluster has not yet been formed on any of the pods, a deterministic function is used to decide which pod will initiate the cluster - this function ensures that all pods that are currently going through this process will decide on the same pod.
 5. The pod that is decided to start the cluster forms a cluster with itself.
 6. The remaining pods poll that pod until it reports that it has formed a cluster, they then join it.

+For a much more detailed description of this process, see the [Akka Cluster Bootstrap documentation](https://developer.lightbend.com/docs/akka-management/current/bootstrap/details.html).
 <!--- #bootstrap-process --->

 <!--- #bootstrap-deps --->